At Tenuta Bossi, vin santo has always been made according to tradition. Since the 1950s it has been made using only Trebbiano.

 The grapes are harvested at the end of September, beginning of October.

 It rests for 9 years in kegs with a capacity of 50-200 litres in an attic room.

-Cardinal de Retz 2006 is amber in colour with intense tawny hues.
-Great olfactory intensity with a remarkable complexity and breadth of aromas.
-The soft notes of dried fig, almond, caramel, candied fruit, dates, chestnut honey close with a sweet spice and a slightly ethereal finish.
-The taste is sweet, soft and round with elegance and strength.
+View: Intense amber, with tawny hues.
+Nose: Great olfactory intensity with a remarkable complexity and breadth of aromas.
+The soft notes of walnut, dried fig, caramel, candied fruit, dehydrated white fruit (apricot), date, chestnut honey close with a sweet spiciness and a slightly ethereal finish.
+Taste: It is sweet, soft and round with elegance and strength.
 Interesting the gustative balance that on a structure completely managed by an elegant alcoholic note finds a supporting freshness.
-The finish is very long with a repetition of all those notes perceived on the nose, in particular dried apricot.
+The finish is very long with a repetition of all those notes perceived on the nose.

 Chocolate desserts, cream ice creams and dry almond paste biscuits, as well as Foie Gras or blue or mature cheeses.

 Estate of Villa Bossi, at an altitude of about 300 metres above sea level, in the specialised vineyards of Camerata and Sottomonte in 1.2 hectares of Trebbiano with a southern exposure and on a hillside.discover the estate

 The recipe is taken from "La Natura in Tavola Fattoria di Volmiano: ricette e segreti" by Vittoria Gondi Citernesi, Polistampa edition.

 You will find the recipe in the Summer season among the desserts.